Portugal Food Guide

 Queijadas de Sintra

-Small cheese tarts from Sintra made with fresh cheese (requeijão), sugar, eggs, flour, and cinnamon.
-Dating back to the 13th century.
+Small Sintra cheese tarts made with fresh requeijão, sugar, eggs, flour and cinnamon.
+The recipe goes back to the 13th century.

 Pudim Abade de Priscos

-Rich flan-like pudding made with egg yolks, sugar, port wine, bacon, and lemon.
-Created by a Portuguese abbot in the 19th century.
+A flan-like pudding built on egg yolks, sugar, port wine, bacon and lemon.
+A Portuguese abbot came up with it in the 19th century.

 Pastel de Tentúgal

-Ultra-thin pastry filled with sweet egg yolk cream (doce de ovos).
-From Tentúgal, protected by PGI.
-So delicate it's almost transparent.
+Paper-thin pastry filled with sweet egg yolk cream (doce de ovos).
+From Tentúgal and PGI protected, with a dough so fine it's nearly see-through.

 Traditional Beverages